DCG X The 3UP Project

 2025 05 10

-A collaboration between Death Conversation Game and Club WOOF focusing on supporting Club WOOF’s initiatives and conversations around companion animal/human relationships to death, dying and each other.
+A collaboration between Death Conversation Game, GOOD DEATH CARE and CLUB WOOF focusing on supporting Club WOOF’s initiatives and conversations around companion animal/human relationships to death, dying and each other.

 MELISSA CAMPBELL